mesosphere-backup/dcos-cassandra-service/README.md

 by the application.

-If IP addresses are used, and a Cassandra node is moved to a different IP address, the address in the list passed to the Cluster configuration of the application should be changed.
-Note that, once the application is connected to the Cluster, moving a node to a new IP address will not result in a loss of connectivity.
+If IP addresses are used, and a Cassandra node is moved to a different IP address, the address in the list passed to the cluster configuration of the application should be changed.
+Once the application is connected to the cluster, moving a node to a new IP address will not result in a loss of connectivity.
 The CQL Driver is capable of dealing with topology changes.
 However, the application's configuration should be pointed to the new address the next time the application is